hegmat13/DigitalComputerProcessor/README.md

 Files for Labs 1-18:

 The bulk of all the verilog files created from earlier labs in the class can be found here.
 Almost all of the files represent a separate component that's instantiated in the DataPath.v file.
 Almost all of the component files have corresponding names to the labels on our datapath diagram images.
 All of our Muxes are controlled by signals sent from the Controller.v file.
 The beggining of the register file names are the stages they are inbetween, and there are four slotted in the five stages mentioned in the top description.
+Splitting up the digital processor into piplines greatly increased it's speed since 5 instructions could be executed in the pipline per clock cycle.

+FinalProject.srcs:

+This folder contains the newest files that we created for the optimization of the processors speed and resource usage.
+The forwarding unit (Forward.v) eliminated dependencies present in closely timed instructions that utilized the same registers.
+Any dependency cases that the forwarding unit could not resolve, the hazard detection unit (HazardDetection.v) took care of.
+Finally, the data memory unit (data_memory.v) was used to store all the arithmetic and resulting register values.

+FinalProject.xpr:

+This opens up the vivado design suite and adds all the files to the verilog project.

+All other folders:

+All of these other folders were created by verilog in its initial setup and will vary if the source files are used in the creation of a new project.